Distributionally Robust Counterfactual Risk Minimization: Distributionally Robust Counterfactual Risk Minimization

-This expansion gives intuition on the practical effect of the DRO approach: namely, it states that the minimization of the robust risk $\Rrob{^{\varphi}}{\theta}$ based on coherent information divergences is \emph{asymptotically equivalent} to the POEM algorithm.
+with $\sup_{\theta}\sqrt{n}|\alpha_n(\theta)| \overset{P}{\longrightarrow} 0$ and $\epsilon_n = \epsilon/n$. \end{lemma} \begin{proof} The proof is rather simple, as one only needs to show that the assumptions behind Theorem 2 of \cite{duchi2016} are satisfied.
+For the sake of completeness, this analysis is carried on in Appendix~\ref{app:proof_lemma2}. \end{proof} This expansion gives intuition on the practical effect of the DRO approach: namely, it states that the minimization of the robust risk $\Rrob{^{\varphi}}{\theta}$ based on coherent information divergences is \emph{asymptotically equivalent} to the POEM algorithm.
 This link between POEM and DRO goes further: the following Lemma states that sample-variance penalization is an \emph{exact} instance of the DRO problem when the uncertainty set is based on the chi-square divergence.